skyportal/skyportal/ARCHITECTURE.md

 Each component definition typically goes in its own file in `static/js/components`.

-We bundle all of our Redux-related code (action types, action creators, reducer) associated with a particular branch of the application state together in a file in the `static/js/ducks` directory ([read more about "ducks" modules here](https://github.com/erikras/ducks-modular-redux)).
+SkyPortal bundles all Redux-related code (action types, action creators, reducer) associated with a particular branch of the application state together in a file in the `static/js/ducks` directory ([read more about "ducks" modules here](https://github.com/erikras/ducks-modular-redux)).

+SkyPortal hydrates new tabs using the redux state of previous tabs to minimize redundant interactions with the server.

 ## Back-end